 Willard comes to the NFL from the Big 10.
 He was hired into the NFL as a deep wing after several seasons as a white hat in college.
 There is recent precedent for the NFL to hire an official directly into the NFL as a referee.

-Clark is one of the oldest officials hired into the NFL at age 58.
+Clark is one of the oldest officials hired into the NFL, in his mid-50s.
 While he is in outstanding physical condition and could put in 10 seasons, his hire was curious as an official’s NFL window usually closes around age 50.

 Clark comes to the NFL as a high-profile college referee, having called several New Year’s Day bowl games.